Geoscience

 This is a field-oriented science and our curriculum emphasizes field studies.
 However, geoscientists increasingly employ advanced chemical and physical analytic techniques and use computers to model natural systems.
 Eastern has specialized laboratory facilities for various sub-disciplines.
 Extensive collections of minerals, rocks, and fossils are available for study and research.

-The Department offers a minor in Geography, as well as Certificates in Geographic Information Systems (GIS) and Wetlands Science and Management.
+The Department offers a minor in Geography, Geology, Geographic Information Systems (GIS), and Natural Resource Management.
 The program is designed for students seeking professional careers in environmental fields, GIS, education, and graduate study.
 Typical career fields include computer cartography and GIS, urban and regional planning, community development, environmental analysis, park ranger, intelligence analyst, hydrologist, climatologist, natural resources specialist, demographer, historic preservation specialist, and numerous other related environmental fields.

 The Geosciences Department has a number of physical facilities available for student use in conjunction with coursework.
 Included are a cartography lab, a map library, and a GIS and computer-mapping laboratory.